 To treat inflammation in ligaments and tendons we need to first take the strain off these tendons by not overusing them but also need to supply the building blocks for their repair.

 Tendons are mainly composed from collagen.
-One remedy which helps here is a collagen supplement.
+One remedy which helps here is a collagen supplement which are expensive (to be absorbed this needs to be hydrolysed collagen: 6000 -10,000 mg daily).
 But the rate of collagen formation in the body is controlled by Vitamin C so supplying this is an easier and cheaper way to make collagen.
 Aim for 4 to 10 grams daily.
 It needs to be spread throughout the day (as Vitamin C doesn’t stay in the body long).
 However another essential element is water.
 This allows the tendons to glide over surfaces and is a major component of connective tissue.
 Drinking enough water greatly helps the healing process.
 Avoid sugar.
 This produces by-products that damage the cross-linking of collagen (this is the way proteins bind together).

 Another useful supplement is MSM (methylsufonylmethane).
 This is a sulphur-containing nutrient, naturally found in the body, which supports connective tissue and improves the cross-linking of collagen.
 The starting dose is one gram (1000mg) three times daily gradually increasing (usually by one gram every few days) to about 8 grams if needed.
 Higher doses may be needed if the condition is severe or if there is a lot of pain (it is safe up to 100 grams daily).
 It has a bitter taste.
 Avoid if taking blood-thinning medication.

 MSM can be taken as capsules, crystals or powder (the last two are more convenient for higher doses).
 Adding an MSM cream or gel will aid the healing process.
 Typically it takes between 5 days and 2 weeks to see improvement, (sometimes longer if it has become chronic).